Is it better to have more than one pension?

 If you have what’s known as ‘safeguarded benefits’ from a scheme, for example, if you have a guaranteed annuity rate and the value of these benefits is more than £30,000, you are required to get regulated financial advice before you can transfer.

 As mentioned earlier, pensions are a complex area of financial advice and should not be viewed as a ‘simple’ retirement solution.
 If you hold multiple pension policies and feel you could potentially benefit from pension consolidation, you should seek advice from a qualified individual, such as a Barclays Wealth Planner.

 Your Wealth Planner can help you understand the effect of tax on your wealth and offer tax-efficient wrappers for your investments.
 They’ll be able to guide you towards making the right decision for your financial planning needs.
 Your planner can't offer tax advice – you should seek that independently.
-Please bear in mind that tax rules can change in future and their effects on you will depend on your individual circumstances.

 Things to consider

 The value of investments can fall as well as rise.
-You may get back less than what you originally invested.
+You may get back less than you originally invested.

 What would you like to do next?

 Learn more about the latest economic issues, gain market insights and discover some of the trends shaping the world today.